Vibrant Neighborhoods Partnership

 About the Program

-The Vibrant Neighborhoods Partnership is a community-driven program that will improve the quality of life in Tulsa’s neighborhoods.
+The Vibrant Neighborhoods Partnership is a community-driven program that improves the quality of life in Tulsa’s neighborhoods.
 It seeks to holistically improve neighborhood infrastructure and enjoyment through targeted public support and service delivery in collaboration with neighborhood residents.

 The goal of the Vibrant Neighborhood Partnership is to bring City departments, community partners, and neighborhood residents together to identify and address key issues through clearly defined actions for a set period of time.